kduncanwelke/Calm-Cloud/README.md

 In App Purchases (IAP) have been incorporated into the app in order to allow users to purchase additional currency (coins).
 These coins can be used to purchase more seedlings to plant in the garden, and can also be earned separately within the app from sales of grown plants at honor stand, and through awards or random events.
 IAP allow a user the option to acquire these coins more easily and more quickly, so they can begin buying and planting their favorites seedlings in the garden sooner.

 ### Sounds
 Ambient background sounds and some music are used within the app to provide a soothing, restful atmosphere and vary depending upon conditions.
-These sounds were created by contributers Audio Hero, The Sound Pack Tree, BlastWave FX, and Taylor Howard on [Zapsplat.com](https://www.zapsplat.com).
+These sounds were created by contributers Zapsplat, Audio Hero, The Sound Pack Tree, BlastWave FX, Taylor Howard, Silverplatter Audio, West Wolf, and KEDR FX on [Zapsplat.com](https://www.zapsplat.com).

 ## Art
 All of the art used within the app was created by the developer for exclusive use within this app, and belongs to no one else.